 Cancer is usually diagnosed through laboratory tests that analyze tissue, blood, and urine.
 If a tumor is found, a small amount of tissue or cells may be taken from the affected area for lab analysis.
 This process is called a biopsy.

-If cancer is found, an oncologist at Summit Health will determine the best course of treatment for you.
+If a cancer is found, one or more of our team Medical, Surgical, Radiology, and GYN oncologists will work together to an oncologist at Summit Health will determine the best course of treatment for you.
 Your treatment will depend on the type of cancer you have and how far it has progressed.
 Cancers are given numbered stages, which characterize severity of the disease.
 Stage 1, for example, is the beginning stage of cancer, whereas Stage 4 is advanced cancer.

 If you need surgery for cancer, your doctor will refer you to Summit Health Surgical Oncology.